sam-greenwood/taco_vis/README.md

 # core_flow
-Python module for visualising torsional oscillations (and other 2D core flow data)
+Python module for visualising torsional oscillations (and other 2D core flow) for a planetary interior

 This module will take 2D polar coordinate data and create still plots or time varying animations of it, with a focus on torsional oscillations within a planetary interior.
 Data can be simply contoured or (for torsional wave data only) be represented as differentially rotating cylinders in either 2D or 3D.